gabrielgcma/gabrielgcma/README.md

 <details closed>
 <summary>🇬🇧 About me</summary>
 <br>
-I'm a Computer Engineering student and I like tinkering with:
+I'm a Computer Engineering student and undergrad researcher.
+I like tinkering with:

 - 🤔 learning, understanding and exploring new things all the time
 - ⚙️ computer hardware and electronic prototyping